PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Bench-Scale Setup --- Thermophysical Material Parameters

-In the bench-scale, the cone calorimeter apparatus is simulated in a simplified way.
-The simulation mode in FDS is set to Large Eddy Simulation (\texttt{LES}) to facilitate the transfer to the real-scale setup.
+During the IMP, the cone calorimeter apparatus is simulated in a simplified way.
+The simulation mode in FDS is set to \texttt{LES} (Large Eddy Simulation) to facilitate the transfer to the real-scale setup, by maintaining model consistency across scales.
 The computational domain is a single mesh and computed by a single computing core.
-The fluid cell sizes are based on the sample dimensions.
-It is assumed to be a square with an edge length of 10~cm.
+The sample is assumed to be a square with an edge length of 10~cm.
 The domain extents 30~cm in the x- and y-directions, with the sample centred.
 From the top of the sample, the domain extents 60~cm in the positive and two cells in the negative z-direction.
-Throughout this document, the fluid mesh resolutions are referred to by the number of fluid cells dividing a sample edge.
-For example, consider that each edge is divided by~3, thus~$3\times 3$ cells cover the sample surface.
+Throughout this document, the fluid mesh resolutions are referred to by the number of fluid cells dividing a sample top face edge.
+For example, consider that each edge is divided by~3, thus~$3\times 3$ cells cover the sample top surface.
 This is referred to as "C3".
-It results in an edge length for the cells of 3.33~cm.
+It results in an edge length for the individual fluid cells of 3.33~cm.
 Consequently, for C5 the cell edge length is 2.0~cm and $5\times 5$~cells are covering the sample surface.
+The primary simulation setup for the IMP uses the "C3" resolution.
+Figure~\ref{fig:app_MeshLayout} in the appendix provides a graphical overview over the domain layouts.

+The sample holder assembly is reproduced as a boundary condition (\texttt{SURF}) with two layers.
+The top layer is associated with the PMMA material, the bottom layer with the insulation material.
+In an effort to separate the sample from the insulation and holder, the values of the insulation material are adjustable during the IMP.
+This leads to an artificial material that can compensate some influence of the boundary conditions in the experiments.
+It is called "backing" throughout this text.

+The separation between sample and backing is to be achieved by using the back face temperature as IMP target.
+Regardless of their recording location in the experiment, the temperatures are very close to each other (figure~\ref{fig:ConeExpAalto_temp}).
+With "C3" being the primary resolution, all temperature locations from the experiment fall into the face area of the single centre fluid cell in the simulation.
+Thus, in the simulation it is not possible to distinguish between these locations.